 The campaign is backed by the same major cell service providers that funded Herzog’s film, and has been endorsed by safety watchdog organizations throughout West Virginia and around the country for its forthright portrayal of the hazards of distracted driving.
 It encourages drivers to sign a pledge that they won’t read/send text messages, surf the web, watch videos or read/send email while behind the wheel.

 The Sobering Truth

-According to data provided by the National Highway and Traffic Safety Administration (NHTSA), more than 3,300 people were killed in car accidents caused by distracted drivers in 2011 (the most recent year for which such data is available), and nearly 400,000 more were injured.
-Those sobering statistics led the NHTSA to create its own distracted driver education program, “Distraction.Gov,” the self-proclaimed “Official U.S. Government Website for Distracted Driving.”
+According to data provided by the National Highway and Traffic Safety Administration (NHTSA), thousands of people are killed each year in car accidents caused by distracted drivers and tens of thousands are injured.
+Those sobering numbers led the NHTSA to create its own distracted driver education program, “Distraction.Gov,” the self-proclaimed “Official U.S. Government Website for Distracted Driving.”

 Thinking Outside The Box

 The NHTSA’s site goes farther than the “It Can Wait” campaign in that it also educates visitors about non-technological things or activities that can be just as distracting – and potentially fatal – as texting or surfing the web.
 The site mentions the dangers posed by texting and emailing, but also cautions drivers against other activities that can be dangerous when done behind the wheel, particularly at highway speeds, including:

 - Changing the music selection on the radio, a CD or an mp3 player